Skip to main content

 What's in the Box

-1. Main Display Unit — 2.8" colour touchscreen receiver with GPS, WiFi, IMU, and SD card slot
+1. Main Display Unit — 2.8" IPS colour touchscreen receiver with GPS, WiFi, audio DAC, and SD card slot

 3. USB-C Charging Cable